 In certain scenarios, your Apple ID may be disabled, locking you out of it.
 This guide will explain you why your Apple ID was disabled or locked, and how to fix it using your iPhone, iPad, Mac, or Windows PC.

-Why your Apple ID is disabled
+Why your Apple ID is disabled?

-In situations where your Apple ID is locked out, there are various types of messages you might see depending on where you’re trying to sign in and what version of software you’re using, whether it’s from iCloud.com, your iPhone, or your Mac.
+In situations where your Apple ID is locked out, there are various types of messages you might see depending on where you’re trying to sign in (iCloud.com, iPhone, Mac) and what version of software you’re using.
+Among those, some alerts that you might see are:

-- “This Apple ID has been disabled for security reasons”
+- This Apple ID has been disabled for security reasons

-- “You can’t sign in because your account was disabled for security reasons”
+- You can’t sign in because your account was disabled for security reasons

 The most common reasons an Apple ID gets disabled or locked are:

 - Someone tried to log in to your Apple ID incorrectly too many times

 - Someone entered your security questions incorrectly too many times (applicable for old Apple IDs)

 - Other Apple ID account information was entered incorrectly too many times